bhstark2/babel-information-model/draft-ietf-babel-information-model.md

   if this route has no next-hop address.

 babel-route-feasible:
-: A boolean flag indicating whether this route is feasible, as defined in Section 3.5.1 of {{I-D.ietf-babel-rfc6126bis}}).
+: A Boolean flag indicating whether this route is feasible, as defined in Section 3.5.1 of {{I-D.ietf-babel-rfc6126bis}}).

 babel-route-selected:
-: A boolean flag indicating whether this route is selected (i.e., whether it is currently being used for forwarding and is being advertised).
+: A Boolean flag indicating whether this route is selected (i.e., whether it is currently being used for forwarding and is being advertised).